MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The Display module implements the MicroUI graphics framework.
 This framework is constituted of several notions: the display characteristics (size, format, backlight, contrast, etc.), the drawing state machine (render, flush, wait flush completed), the images life cycle, the fonts and drawings.
 The main part of the Display module is provided by a built-in C archive called Graphics Engine.
 This library manages the drawing state machine mechanism, the images and fonts.
 The display characteristics and the drawings are managed by the ``LLUI_DISPLAY`` implementation.

 The Graphics Engine is designed to let the BSP use an optional graphics processor unit (GPU) or an optional third-party drawing library.
 Each drawing can be implemented independently.
 If no extra framework is available, the Graphics Engine performs all drawings in software.
-In this case, the BSP has to perform a very simple implementation (four functions) of the Graphics Engine low-level APIs.
+In this case, the BSP has to perform a very simple implementation (four functions) of the Graphics Engine Abstraction Layer.

 MicroUI library also gives the possibility to perform some additional drawings which are not available as API in MicroUI library.
 The Graphics Engine gives a set of functions to synchronize the drawings between them, to get the destination (and sometimes source) characteristics, to call internal software drawings, etc.